w9jds/unicorn/README.md

 At this point in time... here and only here.
 Hopefully one day the Google Play store.

 ## How to contribute?
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
-See the wiki for more information on the project and how you can help constribute [here](https://github.com/ccpgames/unicorn/wiki/Contributing).
+See the wiki for more information on [Contributing](https://github.com/ccpgames/unicorn/wiki/Contributing) to the project.

 ## How to build it?
 Details on building can be found on the [Getting Started](https://github.com/ccpgames/unicorn/wiki/Getting-Started) page of the wiki.